fellchase/4channer/README.md

 ![Downloader on Linux Terminal](https://cloud.githubusercontent.com/assets/11918572/25342888/03a8d4c4-292b-11e7-98e1-261ce47452db.png)

 ## What it does?
-* Download from multiple threads in one go
+* Downloads from multiple threads in one go
-* Download all the Videos, Images, and GIFs of the thread
+* Download all the Videos, Images, and GIFs in the thread

 ## Dependencies